morgansobol/2026-BIO4446-MicroEco/Tutorials/emu_16s_tutorial.md

 ```bash
 nano emu.sh
 ```

-Copy and paste everything below into file:
+Copy and paste everything below into the file:
 ```bash
 #!/bin/bash